Campus climate survey 2017-2018 results available here.

 Campus climate survey 2014-2015 results available here.

-Here are some additional steps we’ve taken in the last year as part of our continued work on this issue:
+We continue to explore and experiment with ways to reach students throughout the academic year as well as their entire time at Northeastern.
+To that end, below are some additional steps we’ve taken in the last year as part of our continued focus on this issue:

 Resources and support

-The university provides sexual violence survivors with a number of on-campus and off-campus resources to facilitate access to immediate confidential medical care and counseling services, incident reporting, and access to legal counsel.
-Information on services and resources of campus and community partners targeting sexual violence, stalking, sexual harassment, and dating violence, can be found on the ViSION webpage at www.northeastern.edu/vision.
+The university provides sexual violence survivors with a number of on-campus and off-campus resources to facilitate access to immediate confidential medical care and counseling services, and incident reporting.
+Information on services and resources of campus and community partners targeting sexual violence, stalking, sexual harassment, and dating violence, can be found on the OPEN page.

-With the goal of making more services more accessible, UHCS, in conjunction with OPEN, started a psychoeducational support group, HEAL, for survivors of sexual violence.
+With the goal of making more services more accessible, University Health and Counseling Services (UHCS), in conjunction with the Office of Prevention and Education at Northeastern (OPEN), continues to provide a psychoeducational support group, HEAL, for survivors of sexual violence.
 OPEN also hosts a variety of self-care programs including sessions on grounding exercises, trauma sensitive yoga, and healing through the arts.